Will customers embrace 'digital wallets'?

 While a good chunk of the tech world was focusing on Apple's yawner of an announcement about the Beatles on iTunes on Tuesday, there was a "much bigger technology story" brewing, says Patrick Hope at San Francisco Business Times.
 Three of the four biggest cellphone companies announced they would come together to form a "mobile payment network called Isis that would allow users to turn their phones into digital wallets that could be used to pay for groceries and other purchases.
 Japan and Finland have been using phones this way for years.
 Is the U.S. ready to catch up?

-The phone companies signed on to use NFC (Near Field Communications), a wireless communication technology that will enable a cellphone to talk to a credit-card processing machine up to 4 inches away.
+How does it work?The phone companies signed on to use NFC (Near Field Communications), a wireless communication technology that will enable a cellphone to talk to a credit-card processing machine up to 4 inches away.
 Rather than "fumbling for a credit card," customers could instead pull out their cellphone to pay for an item; stores can deliver coupons straight to those phones in return.

-Michael Abbott, the CEO of Isis, says that security would be tighter with cellphones than it is with credit cards, since customer data would be locked and password-protected inside the phone.
+Are there security concerns?Michael Abbott, the CEO of Isis, says that security would be tighter with cellphones than it is with credit cards, since customer data would be locked and password-protected inside the phone.
 But Sascha Segan at PC World says that hackers could still install malicious software on smartphones to get around phone-based security."
 In other words, the jury's still out.

-The technology necessary for mobile-phone payments has been around since 2003, but the idea is gaining more momentum now than ever before, primarily because more companies and industries are embracing it.
+Will this really catch on?The technology necessary for mobile-phone payments has been around since 2003, but the idea is gaining more momentum now than ever before, primarily because more companies and industries are embracing it.
 The day before the Isis announcement, Eric Schmidt, Google's CEO, revealed a prototype phone that had NFC technology built in; that phone will hit shelves in the coming months.
 With Isis expected to roll out to key geographic markets in the next 18 months, the stars may finally be aligning to make cellphone credit cards a reality.